 Our team currently teaches:

-- PRT 319 – Sustainable Tourism (Spring)
+• PRT 319 – Sustainable Tourism (Spring)

-Sustainable Tourism – PRT 319
+Sustainable Tourism – PRT 319 (formerly PRT 419)

 This course introduces the concepts and principles associated with sustainable tourism development, emphasizing on their implications for management and planning purposes.
 Topics to be addressed include: concept, justification, and evolution of sustainable development; socio-cultural, economic, and environmental dimensions of sustainable tourism; positive and negative impacts of tourism development; and principles conducive to sustainable tourism planning and community development.
 Given that each case of tourism development is unique, examples from the U.S. and around the world are used to examine and discuss issues and practices of sustainable tourism development within different geo-cultural contexts.

-Advanced Theories of Leisure – PRT 700
+Concepts and Theories of Leisure & Recreation – PRT 700

 Other Courses Taught in the Past

-- PRT 220 – Introduction to Commercial Recreation and Tourism Management (Spring 2013-2016)
+• PRT 220 – Introduction to Commercial Recreation and Tourism Management (Spring 2013-2016)

-- PRT 801 – PRT Doctoral Seminar (Fall 2013, Spring 2014)
+• PRT 801 – PRT Doctoral Seminar (Fall 2013, Spring 2014)